darisdzakwanhoesien2/PWP_JournalAPI/README.md

 ## API Overview

-The Web API to be developed offers functionalities to structure non-real-time conversations among users about topics of interest.
+The Web API developed offers functionalities to structure non-real-time conversations among users about topics of interest.
 Messages are grouped in Threads, which are further grouped in Topics.
 The API provides an interface to access and manage these messages, supporting operations such as creating, reading, updating, and deleting users, entries, comments, and edit histories.
-This API is envisioned as part of a larger online learning environment system, responsible for discussion forum features that can be integrated into other components.
+This API is part of a larger online learning environment system, responsible for discussion forum features that can be integrated into other components.

 ## Main Concepts and Relations